flame-engine/flame/.github/pull_request_template.md

 ## Description

 *Replace this paragraph with a description of what this PR is doing.
-If you're modifying existing behavior, describe the existing behavior, how this MR is changing it, and what motivated the change.*
+If you're modifying existing behavior, describe the existing behavior, how this MR is changing it, and what motivated the change.
+If this is a breaking change, specify explicitly which APIs have been changed*

 ## Checklist